google-marketing-solutions/argon/README.md

 *   Dimensions: "Date" or "Activity Date/Time", is mandatory
 *   Share with: Service Account email address, by link

+Note: Report files generated prior to adding the service account can only be imported in CM, but not in DV360.

 ## Usage

 *   Setup a Google Cloud project.